livechat/chat-widget-adapters/packages/widget-react/README.md

 #### Event handlers

-All event handlers listed below are registered provided for the first time.
-They unregister on component cleanup or property value change.
-Each event description is available after clicking an associated link.
+All event handlers listed below are registered if provided for the first time.
+They unregister on the component cleanup or the property value change.
+Descriptions of all events are available after clicking on the associated links.

 - [onReady](https://developers.livechat.com/docs/extending-chat-widget/javascript-api#on-ready)
 - [onAvailabilityChanged](https://developers.livechat.com/docs/extending-chat-widget/javascript-api#on-availability-changed)